w3c/wai-curricula/content/designer/navigation-design.md

 {% include excol.html type="start" %}

-### Topic: Other navigational mechanisms
+### Topic: Other Navigational Components

 {% include excol.html type="middle" %}

-Introduce other navigational mechanisms that may be used depending on the characteristics of the website or application.
-Explain that different groups of users rely on different navigational mechanisms.
+Introduce other navigational components that may be used depending on the characteristics of the website or application.
+Explain that different groups of users rely on different navigational components.
 Discuss how to assess and balance which ones to use to favor various user experiences while avoiding distractions and unnecessary noise.

 #### Learning Outcomes for Topic